-The methods to make these scones are quite simple.
-I mix the dry ingredients and cut the coconut oil in by rubbing everything in between my hands’ palms.
-Then I toss in the blueberries and lemon zest and stir in the coconut milk and flax egg to create a dough.
-I form the dough into a thick disc, chill it, and cut it into triangles.
+The methods to make these scones are pretty simple.
+First, I mix the dry ingredients and cut coconut oil in by rubbing everything in between the palm of my hands.
+Then I toss in blueberries and lemon zest and stir in coconut milk and the flax egg to create a dough.
+Next, I form the dough into a thick disc, chill it, and cut it into triangles.
 Then I brush them with more coconut milk, sprinkle them heavily with sugar, and bake them to a beautiful, light golden brown color.
 Seeeeee.
 Easy-peasy!

 Also, don’t forget to read my “tiparooskis” section of this post, located below the recipe.
-I share my top tips to help you achieve recipe perfection, as well as a couple of substitute suggestions!
+I share my top tips to help you achieve recipe perfection and a couple of substitute suggestions!

 Want another sweet treat recipe!?
 Check out my Better Than Sex Vegan S’mores Chocolate Chip Cookies.
-I mean, the title expresses it all, but damn do I want to emphasize the fact that they are DELICIOUS.
+The title expresses it all, but damn, I want to emphasize that they are DELICIOUS.

 If you make these vegan blueberry citrus scones, don’t forget to post a picture to Instagram, tag me @chefsummerstorm, and #gardengrub so I can see your recreation!